 I am a Visiting Assistant Professor of Finance at Boston College's Carroll School of Management.
 My research interests are in empirical asset pricing with a focus on stock return predictability, the value premium, statistical biases, and portfolio risk.
 I teach Fundamentals of Finance.

 Is the Value Premium Smaller Than We Thought?

-(Link to the paper on SSRN.
-I presented this paper at the AFFI 2021, EFMA 2021, and will present it at the FMA 2022.
-Tweeted by Wes Gray and covered by AlphaArchitect, AlphaArchitect, RationalReminder Podcast, RationalReminder Forum, FantasticAnachronism.)
+Critical Finance Review, forthcoming.
+Link to the paper on SSRN.
+I presented this paper at the AFFI 2021, EFMA 2021, and the FMA 2022.
+Tweeted by Wes Gray and covered by AlphaArchitect, AlphaArchitect, RationalReminder Podcast, RationalReminder Forum, FantasticAnachronism.